goto40/textX-gui-experiment/docs/editor.md

  * metamodel._tx_model_file_access allows to access model sources after model parsing.
 It also allows to hook into any model file access in order to provide in-memory model text instead of file data.
+ * textx.editor.parsetree_processor allows to iterate over the parsed model text.
+I also provides a convenience classification of text elements (e.g. REFERENCE, KEYWORD, COMMENT, ...) in order to ease editor activities, such syntax highlighting.
+ * textx.editor.tk_gui a simple tk editor component.

 ## Usage